semgrep/semgrep-docs/docs/supported-languages.md

 * Experimental
 * Community supported\*

-**Generally Available**: Receives highest quality support from the Semgrep team.
-Reported issues are resolved promptly and timelines for fixes are communicated to customers within 2 weeks.

-**Beta**: Supported by the Semgrep team.
-Reported issues are tracked and prioritized to be fixed after GA languages.

-\*Community supported languages meet the parse rate and syntax requirements of Experimental languages, but ongoing development from Semgrep has stopped.
+\*Community supported languages meet the parse rate and syntax requirements of **Experimental** languages, but ongoing development from Semgrep has stopped.
 Users can still access community rules or write their own rules.

 Their differences are outlined in the following table: